Carl Nassib: Cleveland Browns

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

 On September 3, 2018, Nassib was claimed off waivers by the Tampa Bay Buccaneers.
 He set career highs in both sacks (6.5) and tackles for loss (12) in 2018, both higher than his career totals in both categories going into the season.
 In two seasons with the Buccaneers, he started 17 games and totaled 12.5 sacks.

 Las Vegas Raiders

 On March 27, 2020, Nassib signed a three-year, $25 million contract, including $16.75 million guaranteed, with the Las Vegas Raiders.
 In Week 10 of the 2020 season against the Denver Broncos, Nassib recorded his first career interception in the 37–12 win.

 In the Raiders' 2021 season opener against Baltimore, broadcast on Monday Night Football, Nassib strip sacked Ravens quarterback Lamar Jackson in overtime, which Las Vegas recovered to set up the winning touchdown in a 33–27 win.
-By playing in the game, he became the first openly gay player in NFL history to play in a game.
+In that appearance, he became the first openly gay player in NFL history to play in a game.
 He played in 13 games during the season with 21 tackles and 1 1/2 sacks.
 He became the first openly gay player in an NFL playoff game on January 15, 2022.
 In the offseason, he was released by the Raiders on March 17, 2022.

 Tampa Bay Buccaneers (second stint)

-On August 16, 2022, Nassib signed with the Tampa Bay Buccaneers and chose 93 as his jersey number but was ultimately able to secure his original jersey number 94 that he played in starting in high school.
+On August 16, 2022, Nassib signed with the Buccaneers and chose 93 as his jersey number but was ultimately able to secure his original jersey number 94 that he played in starting in high school.
 The one-year deal was a veteran salary benefit contract for $1.05M with a $152,500 signing bonus.

+Nassib announced his retirement from the NFL on September 6, 2023.

 Personal life

 Nassib's father, Gilbert Nassib, played college football at the University of Delaware.
 His older brother Ryan was a quarterback at Syracuse University and played in the NFL from 2013 to 2017.

 On June 21, 2021, during Pride Month, Nassib released a statement on his Instagram account stating that he is gay, becoming the first active NFL player to come out publicly.
-In the statement, he pledged to donate $100,000 to The Trevor Project, an organization dedicated to crisis intervention and suicide prevention among LGBTQ youth, and to continue to champion their work.
-He received public support from the NFL, Raiders, Penn State, and current and former athletes.
+In the statement, he pledged to donate $100,000 to The Trevor Project, a crisis intervention and suicide prevention organization for LGBTQ youth, and to continue to champion their work.
+He received public support from the NFL, Raiders, Penn State, plus current and former athletes.
 That day, jerseys and T-shirts with his name were the top sellers among all NFL players at Fanatics, the league's sales partner.
-He is currently in a relationship with Olympian Soren Dahl.
+In 2023, Nassib was in a relationship with Danish Olympian Søren Dahl.

+In April 2024, Nassib was joined by The Trevor Project founder Peggy Rajski to announce the Cleveland Browns' second round draft pick on live TV.